Life in the UK Test Unique Reference Number (URN): How to Get Yours

 What is it?
 Your Life in the UK test unique reference number is the official code that proves you passed.
 The Home Office uses it to verify your result electronically when you apply for indefinite leave to remain (ILR) or British citizenship.

-• When you get it: After you pass (score 75%+), your URN is issued and appears in the email with your results and inside your PSI Life in the UK account.
+- When you get it: After you pass (score 75%+), your URN is issued.
+For tests on/after 17 December 2019, it is available in your results email and PSI Life in the UK account.
 If you took the test before 17 December 2019, you’ll have a results letter with a test reference ID instead.

 Official guidance confirms you’ll receive a unique reference number after passing and that the Home Office will use it to check you’ve passed.